-As a researcher, communicating and presenting the own work, techniques and results among colleagues, experts and the general public is an important skill.
+As a researcher, communicating and presenting results and techniques among colleagues, experts and the general public is an important skill.
 Often you'll find scientists struggling with the preparation of figures and graphics.
-For me, that part of research is actually great fun.
+For me, this part of research is actually great fun.
 If time allows, I am also a passionate hobby photographer, and hobby artist - I love to combine travelling and photographing and designing artwork for decoration, advertisements and science.

 Browse through a collection of my photographs and artwork:

 In 2011 my local climbing gym, the Minimum announced a contest aimed at finding new prints for T-shirts to promote their gym.
 I participated with two designs and one of them won and got into print!!
 See my logos below:

 Inspired by nature.
 New Zealand birds are amazing and a real fun to illustrate.
 Using Adobe Illustrator and only different forms and colors - no gradients and shadows -

 I drew these images of fantails, kiwis and a tui.

 The New Zealand fantail is a small, overly active bird that often flitters around trampers and hikers to catch small insects that may hav been disturbed by the humans.
 They are really funny to watch and their metallic call sounds like an old bicycle, with a chain that needs some oil.

 The kiwi , the national bird of New Zealand, is often illustrated in his camouflaging brown feather coat in a dark forest.
 However, foraging kiwis are not at all quiet and can turn a calm and dark night to seem to be a bright summer day - they are sniffing and huffing and rustling and scrabbling between the leafs and gras.
 They are so occupied with searching for insects, they often don't recognize humans watching them and with their beak always in the humid soil, they can accidentally come very close to their observers.